Pharmacoepi-Data-Collaborative/home/HOW_TO_CONTRIBUTE.md

   - Submit trivial fixes (for example, a typo, a broken link or an obvious error)
   - Start work on a contribution that is already listed as an issue or something you’ve already discussed
   - A Pull Request doesn’t have to represent finished work.
 It’s usually better to open a Pull Request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.
+  - If you would like to submite code lists, statistical code, or any learning materials but are not confident with the above methods, please reach out to **Annie Jeffery by emailing [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk)**.

 📫 Contact
 ---